-In the New Project dialog, select Java Enterprise.
+From the Generators list, select Java Enterprise.

 If you are not going to implement all the interfaces of the JPA specification yourself, you also need to include a persistence framework.
 By default, IntelliJ IDEA provides support for the following persistence frameworks:

 EclipseLink is the reference implementation.
 Select it if you are just trying things out.

 Hibernate is the most popular implementation.
 For more information, see Hibernate.

 For more information on how to create a Java Enterprise project, refer to Tutorial: Your first Java EE application.